 ARTICLE VII.
 Officers.

 Section 1.
 The officers of the Camp shall be the Commander, Lieutenant Commander, Adjutant, Judge Advocate, Quartermaster, Surgeon, Chaplain, Color Sergeant, Historian, Sergeant at Arms, and an Executive Committee.
 All officers, except the Color Sergeant, and those of the Executive Committee, shall be elected by a majority vote, by written ballot of the members in good standing present at the annual meeting of the Camp.
 They shall hold offices for one year or until their successors are elected.
 Officers elected at the meeting shall take office at a swearing in ceremony conducted at the Lee-Jackson Dinner in January of each year.
-The Color Sergeant may either be elected from regular members, or be appointed from the members of Venture Scout Troop 262, chartered by the camp.
+The Color Sergeant may either be elected from regular members, or be appointed from the members of Venture Scout Troop 262, chartered by the Camp.

 Section 2.
-The Executive Committee shall be composed of the Commander, Lieutenant Commander, Adjutant, Quartermaster, any other member so appointed by the Commander, and the two (2) immediate past commanders.
-No past commanders shall be eligible that have failed to maintain a good standing within the Camp.
+The Executive Committee shall be composed of the Commander, Lieutenant Commander, Adjutant, Quartermaster and any other member(s) so appointed by the Commander.
+No past commanders shall be eligible that have failed to maintain a good standing with in the Camp.

 Section 3.
 Meetings of the Executive Committee shall be held at any time and place as the Commander may determine.
-At least three (3) members of the Executive Committee may call meetings at any time on demand and in writing to the Commander.
+At least three members of the Executive Committee may call meetings at any time on demand.

 Section 4.
-Three (3) members of the Executive Committee shall constitute a quorum.
+Three members of the Executive Committee shall constitute a quorum.